The Ancient Problem of Truth

 Today the Bureaus remain proud protectors of American consumers.
 As educators and mediators the men and women who serve the Better Business Bureaus continue to be champions of honesty and fairness.
 Businesses accept the Bureaus' informed impartiality.
 Consumers have confidence that the Bureaus will go the extra mile to get complaints resolved and see that justice is done.
 In some respects the Better Business Bureaus have come a long way.
 But in at least one respect you remain the same.
 Your name remains synonymous with integrity, honesty and reliability.
 Your legacy is as proud as your future is bright..."

-In a message to delegates at the 1990 Annual Assembly of the Council of Better Business Bureaus, President George Bush stated:
+In a message to delegates at the 1990 Annual Assembly of the Council of Better Business Bureaus, President George H. W. Bush stated:

 These messages from America's Chief Executives reflect their belief that BBBs throughout their history have done the kind of job that their founders wanted them to do.
 Along the way they have also become an outstanding example of the old American belief that free men will know how to use their freedom responsibly and well.